 How do I create reflection target images?

 The pixel values from the images depend on the lighting conditions and the camera sensor settings, among other variables, which usually change between flights.
-The correction solves that problem by compensating for those external variables to estimate a physical property of the field, its reflectance factor.
+The correction solves that problem by compensating for external variables in order to estimate a physical property of the field.
+This is the reflectance factor.

-The reflectance factor (more specifically: the hemispherical-directional reflectance factor) is a quantitative measure of the light reflection by an object which is illuminated by direct and indirect sunlight, like the crop.
+The reflectance factor or more specifically, the hemispherical-directional reflectance factor, is a quantitative measure of the light reflection by an object which is illuminated by direct and indirect sunlight, like the crop.
 Because it does not depend on external variables, it should not change between flights unless there is a physical change in the crop.